ezsystems/commerce-documentation/docs/guide/search/search.md

 eCommerce cockpit displays the log of searches that are performed by the users.

-This includes search queries from main search box
+This includes search queries from the main search box.
-It also includes search queries from secondary search box if no facets are selected and the search term is different from the previous search term.
+It also includes search queries from the secondary search box if no facets are selected and the search term is different from the previous search term.

-There are three tables displayed:
+The following three tables are displayed:

 - **Top search terms** displays the most searched terms sorted by times searched.
-- **Last search terms** displays the last searches order by date and time.
+- **Last search terms** displays the last searches, ordered by date and time.
 - **Most searched terms with less hits** gets the most searched terms with less hits.

 ![Search statistics table](../img/search_statistics.png)